ResumeTitan/ResumeTitan/docs/Resume.md

 ## Saving & Managing Resumes

-- Once you've entered your information, click the **“Save”** button in the section, or at the bottom of the page to store your resume.
+- Once you've entered your information, click the **"Save"** button in the section, or at the bottom of the page to store your resume.
 - Return to the **Dashboard** anytime to **edit** or **delete** existing resumes.

 ---